Arshi-123/Continuous-Integration-Continuous-Delivery/README.md

 # Continuous-Integration-Continuous-Delivery

+**_In business or technical terms describe your understanding of continuous integration and continuous delivery (CI/CD)?
+What are some tools that are used for this and why are they used?
+**_

 Continuous Integration/Continuous Delivery (CI/CD) is a software development pipeline that promotes consistent automation and monitoring through the building test and deployment of applications, bridging the gap between development and operations team.
 CI/CD ensures incremental alteration of code occurs in frequency iterations and its delivery is produced sustainability, aligning with its demand.
 The CI/CD pipeline’s focus on the automation of tasks increases early error discovery, decreases human error, which prior to CI/CD required developer intervention and therefore significantly increases productivity.
 In order to successfully implement CI/CD, tools are required to automate development, deployment and testing sections of the process, including Jenkins, Gitlab, AWS Codedeploy and Bamboo.